nuts-foundation/nuts-network-local/docs/pages/development/nuts-consent-local.rst

 .. note::

-    Running everything at a single machine can be a bit demanding since you're virtually running 3 nodes isstead of 1.
+    Running everything at a single machine can be a bit demanding since you're virtually running 3 nodes instead of 1.
 If things go too slow, give docker some more resources.

 Data
 ****